Tiny Tim (musician): Early years

+Khaury displayed an interest in music at a very young age.
+At the age of five, his father gave him a vintage wind-up gramophone and a 78-RPM record of "Beautiful Ohio" by Henry Burr.
+Khaury has passionately praised Burr, telling Johnny Carson that "the wonderful Henry Burr's" circa-1915 records inspired his own singing style.
+He would sit for hours listening to the record.
+At the age of six, he began teaching himself guitar.
+By his pre-teen years, he developed a passion for records, specifically those from the 1900s through the 1930s.
+He began spending most of his free time at the New York Public Library, reading about the history of the phonograph industry and its first recording artists.
+He researched sheet music, often making photographic copies to take home to learn, a hobby he continued for his entire life.
+He grew up in the Washington Heights neighborhood in Manhattan, where he attended George Washington High School.

-By the time Khaury was 11 years old, he began learning to play the violin and enjoyed performing at home for his parents' entertainment.
-He later picked up the mandolin and the ukulelethe latter of which became his signature instrument.
-During recovery from having his appendix removed in 1945, he read the Bible and listened to music on the radio; after his recovery, he rarely left his room except to go to school, where he was described as a mediocre student.
+In 1945, while recovering from appendix removal, he read the Bible and listened to music on the radio.
+After his recovery, he rarely left his room except to go to school, where he was described as a mediocre student.
 He dropped out of high school after continuously repeating his sophomore year, taking a series of menial jobs.

-In a 1968 interview on The Tonight Show, he described the discovery of his ability to sing in an upper register: "I was listening to the radio and singing along; as I was singing I said 'Gee, it's strange.
-I can go up high as well.'"
-In a 1969 interview he said he was listening to Rudy Vallée sing in a falsetto, and "had something of a revelationI never knew that I had another top register," describing it as a religious experience.
+Around this time, while listening to Rudy Vallée, he discovered he could sing in a high register.
+He taught himself to play ukulele using an Arthur Godfrey method book.
+He would later describe this period of his life as a "religious experience".

+The Singing Canary

-By the early 1950s, Khaury had landed a job as a messenger at the New York office of Metro-Goldwyn-Mayer Studios, where he became ever more fascinated with the entertainment industry.
+By the early 1950s, Tiny Tim had landed a job as a messenger at the New York office of Metro-Goldwyn-Mayer Studios, where he became ever more fascinated with the entertainment industry.
 He then entered a local talent show and sang "You Are My Sunshine" in his newly discovered falsetto.
-He started performing at dance club amateur nights under different names, such as Texarkana Tex, Judas K. Foxglove, Vernon Castle, and Emmett Swink.
-To stand out from the crowd of performers, he wore wild clothing and, after seeing an old poster of a long-haired Rudolph Valentino, grew his own hair out to shoulder length and wore pasty white facial makeup.
-His mother did not understand Herbert's change in appearance and was intending to take her son, now in his twenties, to see a psychiatrist at Bellevue Hospital until his father stepped in.
+He started performing at dance club amateur nights under different names, such as "Texarkana Tex", "Judas K. Foxglove", "Vernon Castle", and "Emmett Swink."
+To stand out as a performer, he wore wild clothing, grew his hair long and wore pasty white face makeup, partly inspired by Rudolph Valentino.
+His mother did not understand Herbert's change in appearance and was intending to take her now-twentysomething son to see a psychiatrist at Bellevue Hospital until his father stepped in.

-In 1959, he dropped all his other stage names and performed as "Larry Love, the Singing Canary" at Hubert's Museum and Live Flea Circus in New York City's Times Square.
-While performing there, he signed with a manager who sent him on auditions throughout the Greenwich Village section of New York, where he performed unpaid amateur gigs, playing the ukulele and singing in his falsetto voice the song which became his signature, "Tiptoe Through the Tulips".